 - Click on the “Offer” tab

 - Select “Keywords” to gain access to the hidden keyword section

 Every character is composed of bytes, and every letter has a different byte rating.
 To explain this, letters A-Z contain one byte per letter.
 The same goes for numbers, but currency symbols and letters with dots above them are valued 3 bytes per symbol.
 If you aim at international customers, you need to take that into consideration.
 If your keywords end up being longer than the allowed 250 bytes, you won’t be able to save the setup.

-If put in simple terms, keywords help your product rank higher.
+Put in simple terms, keywords help your product rank higher.
 With the right combination of keywords, your product will appear above other similar products.
-Backend keywords are an opportunity for you to rank on keywords that you are not able to include in your front-end product listings, but you still find them very relevant and with high search volumes and results.
+Amazon Backend Keywords are an opportunity for you to rank on keywords that you are not able to include in your frontend product listings, but you still find them very relevant and with high search volumes and results.